ROBOTEAM-HOME/temi-welcomingmode-b2b/README.md

-# temi-welcomingmode-b2b
+# temi Welcoming Mode B2B
-This is an example skill to teach developers how to use tēmi's Welcoming Mode.
+This is an example skill that uses tēmi's Welcoming Mode.

 ## Installation